The Assisi Underground (film): Critical response

 The film received a poor response from critics.

 History

+In April 1974, Yad Vashem in Israel named Father Niccacci as one of the Righteous among Nations.

 In 1998, The New York Times published an article about an Assisi resident who had come there as a refugee.

 On October 5, 2012, The National Catholic Register published a long two-part article pegged to the opening of a new exhibition based on 25 years of research into the city's role in saving thousands of refugees, including approximately 300 Jews.